Atunke-commits/Ads-Performance-Analysis/README.md

-# Digital Marketing Campaign Report
+# Digital Marketing Campaign Analysis
 ## Project Overview
 This project focuses on analyzing advertising campaign performance data which spans across one month.
 The dataset contains **2601** columns and **12** rows, which were initially unclean and inconsistent.